Welcome to Service Dog Laws North Carolina

 - Helping people with psychiatric, mental, or neurological disabilities by preventing or interrupting impulsive or destructive behaviors

-There are so many different types of working and helpful dogs in the world.
-Some examples are emotional support animals, comfort animals, companionship animals, therapy dogs, and dogs that deter crime with their mere presence.
+There are so many different types of working and helping dogs in the world.
+Some examples are emotional support animals, comfort animals, companion animals, therapy dogs, and dogs that deter crime with their mere presence.

 Wondering if a dog for anxiety can be a qualified service dog, or not?
 It’s a great question.
 Think back to the official definition of a service animal, which is the dog needs to be specifically trained to do a certain task or work for someone’s particular disability.